tmobile/magentaA11y/_checklist-web/progress-bar.md

 mobile:
   swipe: |
     Reads the progress bar

 screenreader:
   name:  |
-    Purpose is clear
+    The progress bar's purpose is clear
   role:  |
-    Identifies itself as a progress bar or progress indicator
+    It identifies itself as a progress bar or progress indicator
-  group: |
-    n/a
   state:  |
-    The current value is expressed live as it changes
+    It expresses its value if it dynamically changes

+gherkin-keyboard:
+  - when:  |
+      the arrow key to browse to a progress bar
+    result: |
+      the progress bar comes into view

+gherkin-mobile:
+  - when:  |
+      swipe to browse to a progress bar
 ---

 ## Code examples